ErfanRht/WhatsApp-spammer/README.md

 # WhatsApp-spammer
-> A WhatsApp spammer bot
+> A WhatsApp spammer program

 ## About program
 > This program can send more than 1000 messages per second on WhatsApp.